Introduction

 This chapter takes mathematical principles explored in calculus (graphing lines and linear systems, optimization, related rates, area between two curves, integrals, exponential growth and decay, etc.) and shows their real life applications:

-• Linear Systems and the Two-commodity Model: Explains how linear systems can be useful in budgeting and basic economic systems
+• Linear Systems and the Two-commodity Model: Explains how linear systems can be useful in budgeting and shifts in basic economic systems

 • Marginal and Average Cost: Uses derivatives to introduce the concept of marginal functions